Search

 Solar Power

-Solar power is power produced by solar energy: the light and heat from the sun.
-Solar energy is one of the cleanest, renewable energy sources available, and is the largest current energy source for the globe.
+Solar power is electricity produced by solar energy: the light and heat from the sun.
+Solar energy is one of the cleanest renewable energy sources available and is the largest current energy source for the globe.

 Solar power can be used for multiple applications, which can be characterized as either active solar applications or passive solar applications: